-For more than two decades, Nat has been capturing the horse show experience through dramatic shots, candid moments and impeccable timing of horses.
+For more than two decades, Natasha (formally known as Nat) has been capturing the horse show experience through dramatic shots, candid moments and impeccable timing of horses.
 Her work has been featured on the covers of many equine industry publications and her images continue to be published weekly.
 She has stood in center ring at three major World Grand Championship horse shows, currently serves as the candid shooter for Shane Shiflet at the Tennessee Walking Horse National Celebration and has worked with some of the industry's best at major horse shows all across the United States.

-Nat currently serves as the official photographer of the Racking Horse Breeder's Association of America World Championship horse show and the Rocky Mountain International Horse Show .
+Natasha currently serves as the official photographer of the Racking Horse Breeder's Association of America World Championship Horse Show .
 She travels the country from March to November each year capturing stunning imagery both at the horse shows and on location!

 She currently resides on her family farm in southwestern Virginia right on the Tennessee/Kentucky boarder with her min pin companion named Sadie.